Jessie Fleming: College career

 Fleming verbally committed to UCLA in December 2014 and joined the Bruins in August 2016.
+Fleming has said she originally wanted to attend a school close enough to London that she could drive there, and only settled on UCLA—3,000 kilometres from home—after weighing the program's ambitions and academic reputation against her initial hesitance about the distance.
 She played her first game on August 28, less than ten days after helping Canada win a bronze medal at the Olympic Games, scoring twice in a 4–3 loss to Florida.
 Her goalscoring tear continued as she netted 7 goals in her first 6 games as a college player.
 She appeared in 19 games, making 16 starts, and finished as the leading scorer on the team with 11 goals and 5 assists, for a total of 27 points.
 Fleming was one of just two freshmen to receive All-America honours in 2016, being selected to the NSCAA All-America third team.
 She was selected the Top Drawer Soccer Freshman of the Year, and also earned first-team NSCAA All-Pacific Region, All-Pac-12 and All-Freshman acclaim.

 As a sophomore, Fleming scored 6 goals, including three game-winners, and recorded 8 assists, for a total of 20 points.
 She earned first-team All-America honours and received first-team All-West Region and All-Pac-12 honours for the second-straight year.
 After helping UCLA reach the College Cup final and scoring a goal in the championship match, she was selected as a finalist for the Hermann Trophy and chosen as one of four nominees for the Class of 2018 Honda Sports Award for soccer.

 Although she missed nearly half of her junior season while on national team duty, Fleming still earned first-team All-Pac-12 honours for the third year in a row and was a second-team All-West Region honouree after scoring 15 points on 5 goals and 5 assists.